-There will be an orientation to public health nursing at BCIT during the first week of practicum that will address: maternal/child health, communicable disease control (CDC), nursing support services, school health and adult health programs.
-The orientation will also include a review of nursing skills required and legal/ethical issues related to this context of practice.
-Come to the orientation having reviewed information from the mail out packages.
-An orientation at respective health units will also be offered during this week.
+There will be an orientation to public health nursing at BCIT during the first week of the practicum that will address: maternal-child health, communicable disease control (CDC), nursing support services, school health and adult health programs.
+Orientation will also include a review of nursing skills required and legal/ethical issues in this context of practice.
+Come to the orientation having reviewed information from the public health binders distributed.
+An orientation at the health unit will also be offered during this week.